CiviMRF/cf-civicrm-formprocessor/README.md

 1. Fork the repository at Github
 1. Create a new branch for the functionality you want to develop, or for the bug you want to fix.
-1. Write your code and test it once your are finished push it to your fork.
+1. Write your code and test it, once you are finished push it to your fork.
 1. Create a Pull Request at Github to notify us to merge your changes.

 **Workflow for creating a release**